jcolag/uManage/README.md

 In addition to easier configuration and exit, _uManageUi_ also provides the following:

+ - _About uManage..._:  Shows information on licensing and sources.

+ - _Show Options..._:  Provides a simple graphical interface to change the program's configuration options.

+ - _Quit_:  Terminates _uManage_ on the next polling cycle.

+There are also two features that log information.

  - _Pause_:  Suspends data collection while active.

  - _Jiggle Mouse_:  Moves the mouse back and forth regularly, 25 pixels diagonally, to simulate input activity, thereby avoiding system time-outs.
 (Use with care, if the jiggle period is low, since turning it off becomes challenging.)